webgptorg/promptbook/packages/openai/README.md

 ### Execution report

-Execution report is a simple object or markdown that contains information about the execution of the promptbook.
+Execution report is a simple object or markdown that contains information about the execution of the pipeline.

 [See the example of such a report](/samples/templates/50-advanced.report.md)